International Nuclear Waste Disposal Concepts

-In May 2016 the South Australian Royal Commission into the Nuclear Fuel Cycle reported.
+In May 2016 the South Australian Nuclear Fuel Cycle Royal Commission reported.
 A major recommendation was that a facility for the disposal of international used nuclear fuel and intermediate-level waste should be established.
 It found that the state "has the necessary attributes and capabilities to develop a world-class waste disposal facility, and to do so safely."
 Based on a "cautious and conservative approach", from assessments of used fuel inventories and potential global interest the commission determined that such a facility could generate more than AUD 100 billion in income in excess of expenditure (including a reserve fund of AUD 32 billion for facility closure and ongoing monitoring) over the 120-year life of the project.

 The World Nuclear Association said that the report had "fundamentally changed the nature of the global nuclear waste discourse," and a multinational waste facility based in South Australia would provide a welcome option for countries operating nuclear facilities today.
 It would be a “viable alternative" to national projects.
 Such a large multinational waste storage facility would be a world first and should offer advantages in terms of siting and economics when compared to smaller national approaches.

 Under the Joint Convention on the Safety of Spent Fuel Management and the Safety

 of Radioactive Waste Management, any proposal to store and dispose of used fuel in South Australia would require agreement between the countries concerned.
 In Australia, treaty level agreements would need to be developed between the federal government and the relevant overseas government.
 An agreement would also need to specify arrangements between the Australian Government and the Government of South Australia, to ensure these commitments were fulfilled.
 Further agreements may be required with third party countries: for example, if they have supplied uranium to the country wishing to store and dispose of used fuel in South Australia.